SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     OR "fight*" OR "minimi*" OR "mitigat*" OR "overcom*" OR "prevent*" OR "reduc*" OR "remov*"
     )
     NEAR/3
         (
-        ("agreement$" OR "convention" OR "directive*" OR "framework$" OR "governance" OR "judicial" OR "judiciary" OR "law$" OR "legal*" OR "legislat*" OR "policy" OR "policies" OR "regulation*" OR "rule" OR "rules" OR "statute*" OR "treaty" OR "treaties") NEAR/3
+            ("agreement$" OR "convention" OR "directive*" OR "framework$" OR "governance" OR "judicial" OR "judiciary" OR "law$" OR "legal*" OR "legislat*" OR "policy" OR "policies" OR "regulation*" OR "rule" OR "rules" OR "statute*" OR "treaty" OR "treaties" )
+            NEAR/5
+                ("GEWE"
-            ("GEWE" OR
+                OR
                     (
                         ("*woman" OR "*women" OR "*womens" OR "*womans" OR "girl$" OR "female$"
-                OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$" OR "wife" OR "wives" OR "girlfriend$"
+                        OR "sister$" OR "mother$" OR "aunt" OR "aunts" OR "grandmother$" OR "grandma$" OR "niece$" OR "daughter$"
+                        OR "wife" OR "wives" OR "girlfriend$"
                         OR "pregnan*" OR "maternity" OR "maternal"
                         OR "lesbian*"
-                OR "gender*" OR "sexual* and gender"
-                OR "transgender*" OR "transperson*" OR "non-binary"
-                OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*")))
+                        OR "gender*" OR "sexual* and gender" OR "transgender*" OR "transperson*" OR "non-binary" OR ("sex*" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "dispar*" OR "difference*" OR "bias*" OR "discriminat*"))
+                        )
                         NEAR/3
-                    ("autonomy" OR "*balanc*" OR "bias" OR "based" OR "capacity*" OR "decision-making" OR "discriminat*" OR "divide*" OR "diversit*" OR "economic strength" OR "emancipat*" OR "*empower*" OR "*equal*" OR "*equit*" OR "exclusion" OR "freedom" OR "gap" OR "impair*" OR "inclusion" OR "independence" OR "liberation" OR "*parit*" OR "personal development" OR "personal priorit*" OR "personal strength" OR "political strength" OR "power" OR "rights" OR "self concept" OR "self confidence" OR "self efficacy" OR "violence*"
+                            ("autonomy" OR "*balanc*" OR "bias" OR "based" OR "capacity*" OR "decision-making" OR "discriminat*" OR "divide*" OR "diversit*"
+                            OR  "economic strength" OR "emancipat*"
+                            OR "*empower*" OR "*equal*" OR "*equit*" OR "exclusion" OR "freedom" OR "gap" OR  "impair*" OR "inclusion" OR "independence" OR  "liberation" OR "*parit*" OR "personal development" OR "personal priorit*"
+                            OR "personal strength" OR "political strength" OR "power" OR "rights" OR "self concept" OR "self confidence" OR "self efficacy" OR "violence*"
                             )
                     )
                 )
         )
 )
 ```
 #### Phrase 2